-If you’re a fan of eggnog, you will love this wonderful Eggnog recipe!
-This single serving cooked eggnog is rich, creamy, and so much better than store-bought versions.
+If you’re a fan of eggnog, you will love this wonderful eggnog recipe!
+This cooked eggnog for one is rich, creamy, and so much better than store-bought versions.

-Most people either truly enjoy eggnog or loathe it.
-To be honest, I’m not a fan of of the cartons you find at the grocery.
-Those sugary concoctions are extremely thick and they usually have a spice flavor that is overpowering.
+Most people either truly enjoy it or they loathe it.
+To be honest, I’m not a fan of of the eggnog you find at the grocery.
+Those sugary concoctions are extremely thick and they usually have a spice flavor that tends to be overpowering.

-This single serving of homemade eggnog is made with one egg yolk that you temper with hot milk and cream, and then heat along with ground nutmeg and sugar until it thickens.
+This homemade eggnog for one is made with one egg yolk that you temper with hot milk and cream, and then heat along with ground nutmeg and sugar until it thickens.

 To ensure that the egg is cooked, heat the eggnog until the temperature reaches 160 degrees F.